-This document aims to provide a guide to the prevention of damage or theft of construction plant and equipment (CPE), raising awareness of some of the practical measures that can be implemented to ensure CPE is operated safely and stored securely
+This document aims to provide a guide to the prevention of construction plant and equipment (CPE) damage or theft, raising awareness of some of the practical measures that can be implemented to ensure CPE is operated safely and stored securely

 CPE is not only operated on civil engineering and construction sites but also in a diverse variety of environments and industries, including waste processing, metals recycling, docks, farming and quarries, etc. Consequently, it is important to properly risk assess the work activities and to ensure the selected plant is suitable for its operating environment.

 This guide also aims to identify common loss prevention measures that can be applied to CPE working in various situations.
 With such a diverse range of CPE available, the specific operating and maintenance instructions for any particular piece of CPE should be referred to.
 However, many of the loss prevention principles are common to all types of CPE and working locations.